 Making your veneers last as long as possible depends on good home care and also making sure your visit your dentist regularly to let him or her check how they are doing.
 This means keeping your dental appointments every six months for a checkup and a cleaning.
 This also gives your dentist a chance to see how your veneers are faring.

 Good home care is also important including brushing and flossing your teeth daily to keep your teeth clean.
 By keeping your teeth clean, you will avoid cavities that can form under your veneers and also keep from needing to have root canals done.

-You should also avoid using your teeth like scissors or to open packages.
-Your veneers are durable, but can break if you chew ice cubes or misuse your teeth.
+You should also avoid using your teeth as scissors or open packages.
+Your veneers are durable but can break if you chew ice cubes or misuse your teeth.

 IVANOV Orthodontic Experts, 12866 Biscayne Blvd, North Miami, FL 33181